 Agricultural data

-Most countries have agricultural census or survey data collected (e.g. livestock numbers, crop production, fertilizer use) at a detailed spatial scale at the administrative boundary level.
+Most countries have agricultural census or survey data collected (e.g., livestock numbers, crop production, fertilizer use) at a detailed spatial scale at the administrative boundary level

 Road network information

 It is likely that many countries will hold national or commercial road network datasets that includes the road geography.
 These can be used to distribute road traffic emissions in combination with traffic intensity statistics for administrative boundaries or specific count points.
+Mention alternative to OSM

 Rail